Eddyyy/Ardupilot_imxrt_port/docs/development/Makefile_integration.md

 ## Final Notes
 ### changes to rules.mk
-Had to remove the `-nostartfiles` option as the NXP SDK does not implement a crt0.s or crt1.c as the ChibiOS system does.
-This will something that will need to be fixed later to fully integrate with the ChibiOS system.
+Had to remove the `-nostartfiles` option as the NXP SDK does not implement a crt0.s or crt1.c whereas the ChibiOS system does.
+This is something that will need to be fixed later to fully integrate with the ChibiOS system.
 Potiential fixes would require some way to cancel the `-nostartfiles` option or substitue a different rules.mk file or implment/modify the ChibiOS startup files.